-- System Information - Debug logs - Storage logs - SMART Data logs SMART logs are collected in a file and added as part of SupportAssist collection.
-This feature sends SMART data for SATA disk to support assist in order to analyze the connected SATA disk. - i NOTE: You need to select Storage logs to collect SMART data. - Operating System and Application Data Operating System (OS) and Application Data option will also be enabled if iDRAC Service Module (iSM) is installed and running in OS and OS Collector (OSC) is present in iDRAC.
+- System Information

+- Debug logs

+- Storage logs

+• SMART Data logs - SMART logs are collected in a file and added as part of SupportAssist collection.
+This feature sends SMART data for SATA disk to support assist in order to analyze the connected SATA disk.

+(i) NOTE: You need to select Storage logs to collect SMART data.

+- Operating System and Application Data Operating System (operating system) and Application Data option will also be enabled if iDRAC Service Module (iSM) is installed and running in operating system and the operating system Collector (OSC) is present in iDRAC.
 As OSC is factory installed, it will be present in iDRAC unless it is removed by user via System Erase or LC Wipe.
 You can select this option to retrieve either cached or live data.
-Live data collection from OS required iDRAC Service Module (iSM) to be installed and running in the OS.
-For more information on collecting Operating System and Application Data using the OS collector tool in iDRAC, see the Integrated Dell Remote Access Controller User's Guide available at https://www.dell.com/idracmanuals... - Telemetry reports - i NOTE: This feature needs Datacenter License.
+Live data collection from the OS required iDRAC Service Module (iSM) to be installed and running in the operating system.
+For more information about collecting Operating System and Application Data using the OS collector tool in iDRAC, see the Integrated Dell Remote Access Controller User's Guide. - Telemetry reports

+(i) NOTE: This feature needs a Datacenter License.